melissa-perez/FlixsterPlusTwo/README.md

 The following **additional** features are implemented:

-- [x] Removed EndlessRecyclerAdapterScroller to
+- [x] Removed EndlessRecyclerAdapterScroller to save memory usage
+  - Therefore, only the first page of top rated movies is loaded

 ## Video Walkthrough